tinyheero/cofeatureR/README.md

 ![](README-images/how_to_use_example-1.png)

-Notice how we are NOT restricted to have only one type per feature-sample.
+Notice how we are NOT restricted to having only one type per feature-sample.
 In other words, a feature-sample may have multiple types and `plot_cofeature_mat` will display all of the types.

 There are many different parameters that can be passed into the `plot_cofeature_mat` for customization of the plot.
-For instance
+For instance:

 -   `fill.colors`: Custom colors for each type.
 -   `feature.order` and `sample.id.order`: Custom ordering of features and samples respectively.